PointOfNullReturn/NeoPrism/README.md

-# SwankyPaint Frontend Scaffold
+# NeoPrism Frontend Scaffold

 Modern Deluxe Paint clone targeting React 19 + TypeScript + Vite.
-This repo already follows the architecture described in `docs/Alpha Master Specs/SwankyPaint Project Spec.md` and the ordered epics under `docs/epics/`.
+This repo already follows the architecture described in `docs/Alpha Master Specs/NeoPrism Project Spec.md` and the ordered epics under `docs/epics/`.
 Each story in `docs/stories/` builds on this foundation.

 ## Project Structure